operating-systems hardware

 Execution Mode

-An execution mode (or processor mode) is a hardware-enforced state of the central processing unit that determines the privilege level of the currently executing code.
+An execution mode is a hardware-enforced state of the CPU that determines the privilege level of executing code.
 It dictates which instructions can be executed and which memory regions can be accessed.

-Most modern architectures support at least two modes to ensure system stability and security: User Mode and Kernel Mode.
+Most architectures support at least two modes: User Mode and Kernel Mode.

-The current execution mode is typically stored as one or more bits in the Program Status Word (PSW).
+The current mode is stored as bits in the Program Status Word (PSW).

 Functionality

-• Protection: Prevents user-level processes from executing sensitive instructions (e.g., clearing memory, halting the CPU) that could crash the system.
+Prevents user-level processes from executing sensitive instructions (e.g., halting the CPU) that could crash the system.

-• Isolation: Ensures that a failure in a user application does not affect the integrity of the kernel or other processes.
+Ensures a failure in a user application does not affect the kernel or other processes.

-• Resource Control: Only code running in a privileged mode can modify OS Control Structures or access hardware I/O ports directly.
+Only privileged code can modify OS Control Structures or access hardware I/O ports directly.